steadybit/run-experiment/README.md

 An optional of retries to attempt when `expectedState` does not match the actual state.
 Default `"0"`.

+### `delayBetweenRetriesOnExpectationFailure`

+Number of milliseconds to wait between experiment executions when an experiment has to be retried due to expectation failures.
+Default `"60000"`.

 ## Outputs

 None for now